HAVE QUESTIONS ABOUT YOUR DISABILITY CLAIM? REACH OUT TODAY

 Reasons Against

 There can be tax consequences as well.
 Depending on who paid for your LTD policy – you, your employer, or both – your monthly benefits may be tax-free or taxed entirely or partially.
-The portion that your employer pays is taxed 100 percent.
-The portion you pay is not taxed at all.
+The portion that your employer pays is generally taxed 100 percent.
+The portion you pay is generally not taxed at all.

 Another consideration is to ask yourself how prepared you are to handle a sudden cash infusion.
 If you get $600,000 and it has to last 20 years, that’s only $30,000 a year to live on, unless you make wise investments or start a business that turns you a nice profit.